wpwupingwp/OGU/README.md

 plants kingdom) and multiple fragments (such as chloroplast genomes) the time may be one hour or more -- in a PC/laptop.

-BarcodeFinder requires few memory (usually less than 1GB, for large taxon BLAST may require more) and CPU (one core is enough).
+BarcodeFinder requires few memory (usually less than 0.5 GB, for large taxon BLAST may require more) and CPU (one core is enough).
 It can run in normal PC very well.
 Multiple CPU cores may be helpful for the alignment and tree construction steps.

-For Windows user, it's said that MAFFT [may be very slow due to anti-virus software](https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html).
+For Windows user, it's reported that MAFFT [may be very slow due to anti-virus software](https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html).
 Please consider to follow [this instruction] (https://mafft.cbrc.jp/alignment/software/ubuntu_on_windows.html) to install Ubuntu on Windows and get better experiment.